Vegetarian puff pastry pizza recipe

 A life without pizza is not worth our thoughts.
-And when take out isn’t an option — DIY.
+So, while getting our pizza fix might be a little hard these days, we bring you a simple and delicious recipe.
 As novices in the kitchen, we use pre-made shop bought puff pastry as the base, but feel free to make your own.
 The beauty of this recipe is that you can add any vegetables to make the pizza sauce and as many toppings as you want (even add meat if you have some).
 Enjoy!

-- Preheat the oven to 425ºF and line an oven tray with parchment paper.
+- Preheat the oven to 220ºC (200ºC fan assisted) 425ºF/Gas Mark 7, and line an oven tray with greaseproof paper.

 - In a pan of boiling water, add your frozen vegetables and leave to simmer for 5-10 minutes until fully cooked (it’s best to look at the instructions for each vegetable with this).
 Drain the vegetables and transfer into a blender.
 Add the pesto, lemon juice and seasoning, and blend until fully smooth; it should be a thick texture.